Ownasaurus/USBtoN64v2/README.md

 ## TODO:
 - Complete LED support for PS4 (currently non-functional)
-- Re-design PCB (and case) to be significantly smaller
+- Re-design PCB (and case) to be significantly smaller (in progress)

 By: Ownasaurus